zooba/vsts-python-tasks/overview.md

 The *Upload Python package* task uses `twine` to upload your built packages to the [Python Package Index](https://pypi.org).
 You may also select to upload to the test instance.

 Your username and password are required.
-It is recommended to add these as encrypted build variables rather than adding them directly to the task.
+It is recommended to add these as [encrypted build variables](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/build/variables?view=vsts&tabs=batch#secret-variables) or a [secured configuration file](https://docs.microsoft.com/en-us/vsts/build-release/tasks/utility/download-secure-file?view=vsts) rather than adding them directly to the task.

 # Update version variables